Skin Care – Cleaning Climbing Skins

 - New glue.
 I prefer Gold Label made by Ascension/Black Diamond but Colltex glue is fine.
 Note: Don’t worry about using a new brand of glue as a replacement—a clean skin isn’t going to reject a different brand of glue.

 - Disposable rubber gloves or surgical gloves (not mandatory but nice for keeping your hands from becoming a sticky mess)

 - A quality respirator (mask) that filters out organic vapors.
 If you don’t have such a mask, work outside in a slight breeze.

 Where to Work:

 Outside.
-Melting off the old glue and applying new glue creates all manners of toxic fumes you’ll want to share with everyone rather than horde to yourself.
+Melting off the old glue and applying new glue creates all manners of fumes you’ll want to share with everyone rather than horde inside your house.